 Accounts receivable are carried at their estimated collectible amounts.
 Receivables are created upon shipment of an order if the credit card payment is rejected or does not match the order total.
-As of March 31, 2010 and December 31, 2009, receivables consisted primarily of amounts due from members and independent associates.
-The Company periodically evaluates its receivables for collectability based on historical experience, recent account activities, and the length of time receivables are past due, and writes-off receivables when they become uncollectible.
-At March 31, 2010 and December 31, 2009, the Company held an allowance for doubtful accounts of less than \$0.1 million.
+Receivables consist primarily of amounts due from members and independent associates.
+The Company periodically evaluates its receivables for collectability based on historical experience, recent account activities, and the length of time they are past due, and writes-off receivables when they become uncollectible.
+At June 30, 2010 and December 31, 2009, the Company held an allowance for doubtful accounts of less than \$0.1 million.